 We know that converting prospects into customers means understanding their pain points, but how can we find out what people want to read without market research?
 Here’s some tools you can use to better understand what message will engage your target audience.

 Google Surveys – It’s simple to create a Google Survey account and start reaching out anonymously.
 Customize question type and order, target demographics, regions, and industries.
-You can set the number of answers you think you’ll need to get to make a reasonable assessment and understand the cost of completion before proceeding.
+You can set the number of answers you think you’ll need to get in order to make a reasonable assessment and understand the cost of completion before proceeding with the survey.

-It’s important to understand that data from Google Surveys won’t be 100% accurate but it provides the quantitative research you can use to gauge new audiences and build upon for the more qualitative information you’ll get later.
+It’s important to understand that data from Google Surveys won’t be 100% accurate but it provides the quantitative research you can use to gauge new audiences and build into questions for the more qualitative information you’ll get later.